How can you get students involved?

-Potential clients can contact us by telephone, email or using our online form to request an appointment.
-A conflict check is carried out to make sure there is no conflict of interest in acting for this client.
-If we are able to take on their case, then the matter will be allocated to two of our student advisers who will work together to advise the client.
+Before a client is offered an appointment, a conflict check is carried out to make sure there is no conflict of interest in assisting the client.
+If we are able to take on their case, then the matter will be allocated to our Student Advisers who will work together to draft the letter of advice for the client.

 What will students gain from volunteering for King's Legal Clinic?

-On the day of the appointment, working in pairs, students will meet and greet the client, accompany them to the interview room, and then conduct the interview on their own.
-The supervising solicitor will not take part in the interview but will be available to help with any queries.
-With the client’s permission, the interview is recorded and will be available afterward to stimulate reflection from the students on what could have been done differently.
+On the day of the appointment, the Student Advisers will meet and greet the client, accompany them to the interview room, and then conduct the interview on their own.
+Normally, the Supervising Solicitor will not take part in the interview but will be available to help with any queries (for immigration appointments, the solicitor from Duncan Lewis will sit in on the appointment).

-Ordinarily the advice letter will be sent to the client two weeks after the date of their initial appointment.
+The letter of advice will then normally be sent to the client two weeks after the date of their initial appointment.